-Instrumental lessons for strings, woodwinds, brass, and percussion are started in grade 4.
-The middle school and high school have bands, orchestras, and choruses which are also an important part of the music program.
-Several concerts are performed yearly throughout the district.
+Instrumental lessons for strings, woodwinds, brass, and percussion are yearly throughout the district.

 In addition to the band, orchestra, and chorus offerings, there are jazz ensembles in grades 6-12 and percussion ensemble in grades 9-12.
 Junior and senior music students are eligible to apply for and join Tri-M, a music honors society.